IcebergIceberg

 Merge on Read (default)

 SELECT * returns the current state of your data.
-When rows are updated or deleted, Supermetal writes equality delete files that mask older versions at query time.
-Duplicate primary keys are resolved using positional deletes (V2) or deletion vectors (V3).
+When rows are updated or deleted, Supermetal writes delete files that mask older versions at query time.
 No data is rewritten at ingest.
+Requires V2 or V3.

 Append